-When Prime Minister Scott Morrison “strongly encouraged” Australians to work from home where possible to curb the spread of COVID-19 in March, the landscape of the Australian workplace changed overnight.
+When Prime Minister Scott Morrison “strongly encouraged” Australians to work from home where possible to curb the spread of COVID-19, the landscape of the Australian workplace changed overnight.
 While workplace flexibility has been mounting for close to a decade, the shift to remote working happened on such a widespread scale that it even garnered a new acronym: WFH (working from home).

-Over 4.3 million Australians have been working from home as a result of COVID-19, presenting a new challenge for employers as the responsibility of providing a safe work environment for employees remains.
+Over 4.3 million Australians started working from home as a result of COVID-19, presenting a new challenge for employers as the responsibility of providing a safe work environment for employees remains.

 According to Global Workplace Analytics, the trend of working from home is here to stay: “our best estimate is that 25-30 per cent of the workforce will be working-from-home multiple days a week by the end of 2021”.

 With a dispersed workforce, it is still your organisational responsibility to uphold Work Health and Safety standards for employees working remotely or from home.

 At Pegasus, keeping workers safe is our mandate.
 We help companies comply with government legislation, including the Work Health and Safety Act 2011.
 While 2020 has changed the outworking of this policy considerably, the outcome remains the same: a safe workforce.

 The Work Health and Safety Act 2011 still applies if workers work somewhere other than their usual workplace, for example, from home.
 This means employers have an obligation to make sure the health and safety of their workers is maintained when they work at home.